-art: Compositions for Bit
+Title: Compositions for Bit.

 Compositions for Bit is an interactive art concert that paid tribute to Disney's 1982 movie Tron and its handmade vision of the digital; the performance took place on the day before the sequel, Tron Legacy, came out in theaters.